volfyd/leif-huhn-resume/leifhuhn.md

 --------------------

 Site-reliability engineer with over 18 years of experience in a wide variety of technologies and platforms.
-Particular strengths in maintaining large Elasticsearch and HBase/Hadoop clusters as well as fault tolerant virtual networking.
+Particular strengths in managing large Elasticsearch, HBase/Hadoop, and customer facing web apps in AWS and other clouds.
+Strong programming skills and experience with large codebases.

 Professional Experience
 -----------------------

 ### **Senior Lead Software Developer**        2015 – Present
-   CenturyLink Cloud -- Bellevue, WA and St. Louis, MO
+   CenturyLink Cloud -- REMOTE Bellevue, WA and St. Louis, MO

  * Managed cloud services in both AWS and CenturyLink cloud.